-The Exchange believes that the proposed rule change is consistent with the requirements of the Act and the rules and regulations thereunder that are applicable to a national securities exchange, and, in particular, with the requirements of Section 6 of the Act.4 Specifically, the Exchange believes that the proposed rule change is consistent with Section 6(b)(4) of the Act,5 in that it provides for the equitable allocation of reasonable dues, fees and other charges among members and other persons using any facility or system which the Exchange operates or controls.
+The Exchange believes that the proposed rule change is consistent with the requirements of the Act and the rules and regulations thereunder that are applicable to a national securities exchange, and, in particular, with the requirements of Section 6 of the

+Act.5 Specifically, the Exchange believes that the proposed rule change is consistent with Section 6(b)(4) of the Act,6 in that it provides for the equitable allocation of reasonable dues, fees and other charges among members and other persons using any facility or system which the Exchange operates or controls.

 The Exchange operates in a highly competitive market in which exchanges offer connectivity services as a means to facilitate the trading activities of members and other participants.
 Accordingly, fees charged for connectivity are constrained by the active competition for the order flow of such participants as well as demand for market data from the Exchange.
 If a particular exchange charges excessive fees for connectivity, affected members will opt to terminate their connectivity arrangements with that exchange, and adopt a possible range of alternative strategies, including routing to the applicable exchange through another participant or market center or taking that exchange's data indirectly.
 Accordingly, the exchange charging excessive fees would stand to lose not only connectivity revenues but also revenues associated with the execution of orders routed to it by affected members, and, to the extent applicable, market data revenues.
 The Exchange believes that this competitive dynamic imposes powerful restraints on the ability of any exchange to charge unreasonable fees for connectivity.
+The Exchange believes that the proposal to offer PoP connectivity clearly evidences such competition.
+Specifically, the Exchange is offering a new connectivity option to keep pace with changes in the industry and evolving customer needs.
+PoP connectivity will be available to all Exchange constituents to whom such connectivity will be useful and cost-effective.
+The offering is entirely optional, and is geared towards attracting new customers, as well as retaining existing customers.

-4 15 U.S.C.
+5 15 U.S.C.
 78f.

-5 15 U.S.C.
+6 15 U.S.C.
 78f(b)(4).